-Yes, there are certain types of black yeast and black bacterial infections that can cause the toenail turn black.
+Yes, certain types of black yeast and black bacterial infections can cause the toenails to turn black.

 This prevents the toenail from reattaching to the skin and creates a thick black toenail that can cause pain.

-How you get rid of black toenail fungus?
+How do you get rid of black toenail fungus?

 What does it mean when toenail fungus turns black?

-- There is a chance that this could be a black yeast, or a black toenail fungus, but most commonly it is dry blood.
+- There is a chance that this could be a black yeast or a black toenail fungus, but it is usually dry blood.